 Bruce Campbell however, I think had already honed his acting talent by this point and was equally adept in both the rolls of Bruce and Ash.
 Given that the majority of the Super-8 shorts were comedies, he translates his abilities excellently to the horror genre.

 Most likely down to its short running time, Within The Woods does seems far more fluid and aggressive in tone.
 In places it surpasses The Evil Dead in terms of keeping the action flowing and keeping the storyline tight without and extraneous plot.
 Both are equalled in terms of gore, although the body count is higher in The Evil Dead.
-While still excellent, it's to be expected that Tom Sullivan's special effects work is a more accomplished on The Evil Dead given the higher budget, longer shooting schedule, and his accumulated experience.
+While still excellent, it's to be expected that Tom Sullivan's special effects work are more accomplished on The Evil Dead given the higher budget, longer shooting schedule, and his accumulated experience.
 You can view a PDF version of the script below.

 Being a prototype, Within The Woods has a number of similar & virtually identical shots, sequences & actions to 'The Evil Dead'.
 What follows is a list of the similarities between them.